 Protecting Real Estate in Indiana, from Either Side of the Fence

-If a homeowner in Indiana wanted to adverse possess a parcel of land, the elements that homeowner would need to meet are control, intent, notice, and duration for 10 period of years, along with a substantial compliance with the payment of taxes due on the disputed tract of land.
+If a homeowner in Indiana wanted to claim a parcel of land via an adverse possession claim, the elements that homeowner would need to meet are control, intent, notice, and duration for 10 period of years, along with a substantial compliance with the payment of taxes due on the disputed tract of land.

 If a homeowner wanted to eject an adverse possessor, he or she would need to bring either an action for ejectment, trespass, injunction, or any other remedy regarding the non-permissive occupation of the owner’s property.